RisedNote/Firefox-Newtab/README.md

 6. clean up
   now just move the **newtabPage** folder in a good place so you can link it the **browser.newtab.url**

-  now you can remove Firefox-Newtab
+  now you can remove Firefox-Newtab folder
-  `rm -rf Firefox-Newtab`
+  `cd .. && rm -rf Firefox-Newtab`

 ## These are not my scripts
 I got them from xiaoxiaoflood at ( https://github.com/xiaoxiaoflood/firefox-scripts )